-NORD gratefully acknowledges Jerrold S. Olshan, MD, Director, Division of Pediatric and Adolescent Endocrinology/Diabetes, The Barbara Bush Children's Hospital at Maine Medical Center and Associate Professor of Pediatrics, Tufts University School of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Jerrold S. Olshan, MD, Director, Division of Pediatric and Adolescent Endocrinology/Diabetes, The Barbara Bush Children's Hospital at Maine Medical Center and Associate Professor of Pediatrics, Tufts University School of Medicine, and Emily Sangillo, MS4, Tufts University School of Medicine, for assistance in the preparation of this report.

 Precocious puberty means an abnormally early onset of puberty.
 A sequence of events occurs during which a child develops into a young adult beginning at an unexpectedly early age.
 Glands that secrete growth and sex hormones begin to function abnormally early in life resulting in this condition.
 Often, the exact cause of precocious puberty is not known.